 The connection between CMT and hearing loss has always been colloquially supported (that is, everyone knows someone who has a story about it – at least within the CMT community).
-And it seemed to mystify people who suffered from CMT – the ear didn’t seem all that related to the loss of sensation in the legs, for example.

 The findings were rather conclusive.
-Nearly everyone with CMT passed their low and moderate frequency hearing tests with flying colors.
+Nearly everyone with CMT passed their low and moderate-frequency hearing tests with flying colors.
 But all of the participants showed hearing loss when it came to the high-frequency sounds (usually around the moderate levels).
 According to this study, it seems pretty likely that CMT can at least be associated with high-frequency hearing loss.

 The connection between high-frequency hearing loss and CMT might, at first, seem perplexing.
 But everything in your body, from your toes to your eyebrows, relies on the proper functioning of nerves.
 Your ears are no different.

 What most researchers hypothesize happens is that the cochlear nerve is impacted by the CMT – interfering with your ear’s ability to interpret and transmit sounds in a high-frequency range.
 Anyone with this type of hearing loss will have difficulty hearing certain sounds, including voices.
-In particular, understand voices in crowded or noisy rooms can be a real challenge.
+In particular, understanding voices in crowded or noisy rooms can be a real challenge.

 Researchers still aren’t entirely certain why CMT and hearing loss seem to co-exist quite so often (beyond their untested hypothesis).
 But hearing aid technology offers a clear solution to the symptoms of that hearing loss.
 That’s why many individuals with CMT will make time to sit down with a hearing specialist and get fitted for a custom hearing aid.